Adults and children eat better when they have a meal and snack time routine:

 Eat foods that you enjoy in the amounts you need:

 - Serve a variety of foods at meals.
+Let people pick and choose from what you serve.
+Don't offer substitutes or short order cook.

 - Pay attention when you eat.
 Be aware of feelings of hunger and fullness.